Quantizable functions on K\"ahler manifolds and non-formal quantization: Examples: first order quantizable functions from symmetries

-We would like to show that the image of the quantum moment map are all first order quantizable functions.
+We would like to show that the images of the quantum moment map are all first order quantizable functions.
 To start with, recall that the Fedosov connection $D_F$ is of the form